ElektraInitiative/PermaplanT/doc/tests/manual/protocol.md

 - Description: Display a point grid on the screen.
 - Given I am on a map page
-- When I Zoom in and out
+- When I Zoom in or out
-- Then I the grid spacing is changing
+- Then the grid spacing is changing
 - Actual Result:
 - Test Result:
 - Notes: